sivansha/adaptive-streaming/README.md

 The course gives kmowledge and tools for image and video processing and analyzing aimed for streaming.

 ### subjects:
-1. video analuzing
+1. video analyzing
 1. adaptive streaming
-1. adaptive streaming simulation with VM
+1. adaptive streaming simulation on VM

 ### resources
 The video used in the code can be found here: